SECURITY EDITION

 About AWS Community Day

-Topics at the AWS Community Day
+Why you should be at the AWS Community Day

 Christopher Rae: Head of AI Security Go-to-Market, AWS